 Grains Research and Development Corporation

-All requests for further information or clarification in relation to this expression of interest should be made in writing (email) prior to Wednesday 4 November 2020, 2:00pm AEDT.
+All requests for further information or clarification in relation to this RFP should be made in writing (email) prior to Wednesday, 24 November 2021, 2:00 PM ACT local time.

 All requests for further information and responses to requests will be published on the GRDC website under Questions and Answers at the bottom of this webpage and be visible to all potential respondents.